An almost-linear time decoding algorithm for quantum LDPC codes under circuit-level noise: Funding

 This work was supported by the Spanish Ministry of Economy and Competitiveness through the MADDIE project (Grant No. PID2022-137099NBC44), by the Spanish Ministry of Science and Innovation through the project Few-qubit quantum hardware, algorithms and codes, on photonic and solid state systems (PLEC2021-008251), and by the Ministry of Economic Affairs and Digital Transformation of the Spanish Government through the QUANTUM ENIA project call - QUANTUM SPAIN project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda.
+J.E.M. also acknowledges support from the Basque Quantum (BasQ) strategy.

 J.R. is funded by an EPSRC Quantum Career Acceleration Fellowship, grant code UKRI1224.
 J.R. also acknowledges the support of EPSRC grants EP/T001062/1 and~EP/X026167/1.